LAKE GARDA ITINERARY – THINGS TO DO IN 1-10 DAYS

-Both lakes are quite close to each other, so if you have your own car, you can visit both in one day.
-While driving there is time-consuming, both lakes have a parking spot just in front of them and there is not much hiking needed to get to either.
+Both lakes are quite close to each other, so you can visit both in one day if you have your own car.
+While driving there is time-consuming, both lakes have a parking spot just in front of them, and there is not much hiking needed to get to either.

 Venice is another trip you can take from Lake Garda.
 I would not necessarily recommend driving to Venice if you stay in Limone – that is too far.

 But if you stay near Sirmione, you can book a tour or get to Venice by train or car.Venice is an experience in itself – the canals, the bridges, the gondolas, the colorful houses, the Piazza San Marco… there are many reasons why Venice should be on your bucket list.
 Though spending two days in Venice would be better, you can do a day trip if you start early.

 Gardaland is one of the most popular amusement parks in Italy.
 If you are traveling with kids, this might be the perfect way to spend a day.

 With more than 30 rides, musical performances, and more, it is a great place for a family trip.
 Personally, I haven’t visited yet, but I would do so with children.

 If you stay in the beautiful region of Trentino (e.g., in Riva del Garda), I highly suggest a trip to Trento in the region of Trentino.